 It’s often a surprise to website owners just how many URLs Google has indexed on a website.

-This total number is often much higher than the total number of truly valuable content pages or blog posts on your website.
+On the next page, you’ll see a list of the indexed URLs (capped at 1,000 URLs).
+The total number of indexed URLs is often much higher than the total number of truly valuable content pages or blog posts on your website.

 Step 7: Fix broken links and stop 404 errors